cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

 ### Dead letter queue (DLQ)

 When the LDR job starts, it will create a DLQ table with each replicating table so that unresolved conflicts can be tracked.
 The DLQ will contain the writes that LDR cannot apply after the retry period.
-For example, [foreign key]({% link {{ page.version.version }}/foreign-key.md %}) dependendies that are not met when there are foreign key constraints in the schema.
+For example, in LDR `validated` mode, [foreign key]({% link {{ page.version.version }}/foreign-key.md %}) dependencies that are not met when there are foreign key constraints in the schema.

 To manage the DLQ, you can evaluate entries in the `incoming_row` column and apply the row manually to another table with SQL statements.